 Praised for her "feisty and alluring" performances (Review Vancouver), young light lyric soprano Julia Rooney is establishing herself on the Canadian performing arts scene.
 Julia holds both a Bachelor of Music and Master of Music in Opera from the University of British Columbia and has also trained at the Mozarteum University in Austria, Opera Nuova in Edmonton, the Centre for Opera Studies in Italy, the European Music Academy in Czech Republic, and the American Academy of Dramatic Arts in New York.

-In the 2017-2018 season, Julia appears with Vancouver Opera in the chorus for Turandot as well as with the Brandenburg Strings at Hycroft Manor.
-In December, she will return to Knox Presbyterian Church in Calgary as a soloist in the Messiah, conducted by Carey Unger.
-In May 2018, Julia is excited to debut with North Shore Light Opera, singing the Baker's Wife in Sondheim's fairy tale mash-up Into the Woods.
+In the 2017-2018 season, Julia appeared with Vancouver Opera in the chorus for Turandot as well as with the Brandenburg Strings at Hycroft Manor.
+In December, she returned to Knox Presbyterian Church in Calgary as a soloist in the Messiah, conducted by Carey Unger.
+In May 2018, Julia debuted with North Shore Light Opera, singing the Baker's Wife in Sondheim's fairy tale mash-up Into the Woods.

 During the 2016-2017 season, Julia was seen performing in Montreal as a Laureate with Jeunes Ambassadeurs Lyriques (Théâtre Lyrichorégra 20) in a series of concerts in November.
 Julia returned to her hometown of Calgary in December to sing Handel's Messiah with Knox Presbyterian Church under the baton of Paul Grindlay.
 Julia was asked to return for a second-annual Valentine's performance of German operetta at the German-Canadian Benevolent Society of British Columbia with pianist Richard Epp and tenor Eric Schwarzhoff.
 In the spring, Julia appeared with Vancouver Opera as the Paralegal and chorus in Dead Man Walking and chorus for Verdi's Otello.
 Julia also participated in a musical theatre performance masterclass series with Patrick Street Productions' Peter Jorgensen, with the support of a career development grant from the Vancouver Opera Chorus Endowment (VOCE).